-- 6.1 The University offers a secure Remote Desktop Access (RDA) system to all staff.
-It may not be compatible with all staff's own devices.
-If it is not compatible then staff should map the Z-drive, or if that is unavailable on your device, password protect the files containing personal data on a USB / flash drive. - 6.2 The files containing work-related personal data should remain on the password protected USB / flash drive and not be stored on your own device.
+- 6.1 The University is working towards a secure VPN system.
+Until that time, if you need to access work-related personal data on your own device you should map the Z-drive, or if that is unavailable on your device, password protect the files containing personal data on a USB / flash drive. - 6.2 The files containing work-related personal data should remain on the USB / flash drive and not be stored on your own device.